Sk8er22/Test/README.md

-# AVPlayerController plugin: detects Pause/Play/stop
+# AVPlayerController plugin: detects Pause/Play/End Video

-This is an example of AVPlayerController plugin for get notify when people pause/resume a video without a custom layer.
+This is an example of AVPlayerController plugin for get notify when people pause/resum/end Video without a custom layer.

 ## Install
 You will need to copy